shareloqs/MPSDynamics/docs/src/examples/puredephasing.md

 We set the simulation parameters and choose a time evolution method.
 As always for simulations of dynamics, the time step must be chosen wisely.
 The error of the TDVP methods is ``\mathcal{O}(dt^3)``.
-In this example we present two one-site implementation of TDVP that both preserves the unitarity of the evolution:

-* the regular one-site method with the keyword `:TDVP1` where all the virtual bonds of the MPS have the same bond dimension ``D``
+In this example we present the regular one-site method with the keyword `:TDVP1` where all the virtual bonds of the MPS have the same bond dimension ``D``.
+It is worh pointing out that DTDVP performs poorly in this specific example due to the exact solution of the system.
-* the adaptive method with the keyword `:DTDVP` where the bond dimension is locally increased at each time step if the TDVP projection error crosses a threshold value

-Logically the constant bond dimension of the MPS for TDVP1 and the threshold of the projection error for DTDVP are their respective convergence parameter.
+Logically the constant bond dimension of the MPS for TDVP1 is the convergence parameter.
 ```julia
 #-----------------------
 # Simulation parameters